amd/InfinityHub-CI/fortran/README.md

 result in performance issues.
 Adding the FortranRuntimeHostDevice library will allow the program to link and run without further modification to the user's program.

+**NOTE:** Library changes starting from drop 6.0.0 (if linking explicitly to any of these)
+    - The host runtime libraries in 5.3.0: llvm/lib/libFortranRuntime.a
+        llvm/lib/libFortranDecimal.a
+      have been replaced with:
+        llvm/lib/libflang_rt.runtime.a
+        llvm/lib/libflang_rt.quadmath.a (only needed if app uses 128-bit FP)
+    - The device runtime library in 5.3.0: llvm/lib/libFortranRuntimeHostDevice.a
+      has been replaced with:
+        llvm/lib/libflang_rt.hostdevice.a

 ## Reporting issues

 Bugs and other issues can be reported to [AMD's fork of the LLVM project](https://github.com/ROCm/llvm-project/issues).